 abdominal toning exercises (see below).

 Avoid overheating: Drink plenty of water, and don't exercise in hot, humid conditions.

 And remember, always check with your healthcare provider before starting any new exercise routine during pregnancy.

 You can perform these two easy exercises each day to prepare your muscles for the big job of giving birth.

-This exercise can be done anywhere, anytime, without anyone knowing!
-It helps the pelvic floor muscles become more elastic so your baby can pass through your
+These can be done anywhere, anytime, without anyone knowing!
+They help the pelvic floor muscles become more elastic so your baby can pass through your